 Multidisciplinary Artist & Gallery Director, New Art City

 Bernadine Bröcker Wieder

 Curator, and Founder, The Mechatronic Library

 New Art City’s mission is to develop an accessible toolkit for building virtual installations that show born-digital artifacts alongside digitized works of traditional media

-“We’re excited to be working with 1854 and the British Journal of Photography to launch Edition365 on the eco-conscious Polygon network.
+“We’re excited to be working with 1854 and the British Journal of Photography to launch Edition365.
 Supporting creators of all kinds is a core part of our mission, and we can’t wait to see what comes of this open call to a global network of artists.”

 Reading Time: 2 minutes Using technological interventions, the photographers expose hidden, forgotten, and destroyed parts of the landscapeRead More →